 Our members who are the most successful with their job search are those who make full use of our unique one-to-one services which are free to registered Careers Springboard members:

 Careers Springboard has volunteer specialists with skills in all these areas.
 They are ready to help.

-- There is no longer any stigma attached to redundancy or job seeking as it has become so widespread.
+There is no longer any stigma attached to redundancy or job seeking as it has become so widespread.
 Our membership reflects the magnitude of the problem.
 Discuss the situation frankly and honestly with your partner if you have one, you can use this guide to help.
 Keep your family and friends informed of your progress since you need their advice, support and affection.

 - Revise your CV with our help to ensure that it is accurate, concise and an effective selling document.

-- Ensure you have a dynamic profile and contact details on Linkedin.
+- Ensure you have a dynamic profile and contact details on LinkedIn.